 By being willing to share your voice, you multiply your impact and make yourself more valuable to your team and organization.
 How do you do it?
 Here are seven suggestions:

 Finding your voice will undoubtedly make you a more valuable employee and multiply your impact.
-So tune out those feelings of fear and self-doubt, and get to it.
+So tune out those feelings of fear and self-doubt, and get to fostering a feedback rich culture.

 Check out our other career guidance at PathWise.io